lisaf11/hello-world/README.md

 # hello-world
-begining a journey
+beginning a journey

-hello- world! this is the begining of my code journey!
+hello- world! this is the beginning of my code journey!